quintilesims/layer0/docs-src/docs/guides/walkthrough/deployment-3.md

 Here, we pull the previous resources together to create a service.
 At the command prompt, execute the following:

-`l0 service create --wait --loadbalancer demo-env:consul-lb demo-env consul-svc consul-dpl:latest`
+`l0 service create --loadbalancer demo-env:consul-lb demo-env consul-svc consul-dpl:latest`

 We should see output like the following: